Bittrees-Technology/bag-membership/README.md

     npm run test:gas    # to also show gas reporting npm run test:coverage   # to show coverage, details in contract/coverage/index.html

-## Create and Modifying your own Contract

-For first-time setup after creating your repo based on this template, you'll want to rename the contract.
-Follow these steps:

--   Rename `MyNFTCollection.sol` to the contract name of your choice.
--   Search-and-replace `MyNFTCollection` throughout the code base.
--   You'll probably want to make some changes to `README.md` to make this your own.

-Now, try running the tests again and make sure everything is working.

-    cd contract
-    npm test

-Before making many changes, definitely gain more familiarity with Upgradeable contracts, such as how they work, and considerations when you change them: <https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable> and follow link to details on the Proxy too: <https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies#the-constructor-caveat>.

 ## Deploying

 Deploying an upgradeable contract is a bit more complex and 3 contracts are required on initial deploy.